-System module Description Documented in HPE Switch hardware/software guide ratelim Rate-limiting: Enables a port to limit the amount of bandwidth a user or device may utilize for inbound traffic on the switch.
-Management and Configuration Guide sflow Flow sampling: sFlow is an industry standard sampling technology, defined by RFC 3176, used to continuously monitor traffic flows on all ports providing network-wide visibility into the use of the network.
-Management and Configuration Guide snmp Simple Network Management Protocol: Allows you to manage the switch from a network management station, including support for security features, event reporting, flow sampling, and standard MIBs.
+System module Description Documented in Switch hardware/ software guide snmp Simple Network Management Protocol: Allows you to manage the switch from a network management station, including support for security features, event reporting, flow sampling, and standard MIBs.
 Management and Configuration Guide sntp Simple Network Time Protocol: Synchronizes and ensures a uniform time among interoperating devices.
-Management and Configuration Guide ssh Secure Shell version 2 (SSHv2): Provides remote access to management functions on a switch via encrypted paths between the switch and management station clients capable of SSH operation.SSH messages also include events from the Secure File Transfer Protocol (SFTP) feature.
-SFTP provides a secure alternative to TFTP for transferring sensitive information, such as switch configuration files, to and from the switch in an SSH session.
-Access Security Guide ssl Secure Socket Layer Version 3 (SSLv3), including Transport Layer Security (TLSv1) support: Provides remote web access to a switch via encrypted paths between the switch and management station clients capable of SSL/TLS operation.
-Access Security Guide
+Management and Configuration Guide ssh Secure Shell version 2 (SSHv2): Provides remote access to management functions on a switch via encrypted paths between the switch and management station clients capable of SSH operation.
+Access Security Guide SSH messages also include events from the Secure File Transfer Protocol (SFTP) feature.
+SFTP provides a secure alternative to TFTP for transferring sensitive information, such as switch configuration files, to and from the switch in an SSH session. ssl Secure Socket Layer Version 3 (SSLv3), including Transport Layer Security (TLSv1) support: Provides remote web access to a switch via encrypted paths between the switch and management station clients capable of SSL/TLS operation. stack Stack management: Uses a single IP address and standard network cabling to manage a group (up to 16) of switches in the same IP subnet (broadcast domain), resulting in a reduced number of IP addresses and simplified management of small workgroups for scaling your network to handle increased bandwidth demand.
+Advanced Traffic Management Guide

-System module Description Documented in HPE Switch hardware/software guide stack Stack management: Uses a single IP address and standard network cabling to manage a group (up to 16) of switches in the same IP subnet (broadcast domain), resulting in a reduced number of IP addresses and simplified management of small workgroups for scaling your network to handle increased bandwidth demand.
-Advanced Traffic Management Guide stp Multiple-instance spanning tree protocol/MSTP (802.1s): Ensures that only one active path exists between any two nodes in a group of VLANs in the network.
+System module Description Documented in Switch hardware/ software guide stp Multiple-instance spanning tree protocol/MSTP (802.1s): Ensures that only one active path exists between any two nodes in a group of VLANs in the network.
 MSTP operation is designed to avoid loops and broadcast storms of duplicate messages that can bring down the network.
 Advanced Traffic Management Guide system Switch management, including system configuration, switch bootup, activation of boot ROM image, memory buffers, traffic and security filters.
-System messages also include events from management interfaces (menu, CLI, and HPE PCM+) used to reconfigure the switch and monitor switch status and performance.
-Basic Operation Guide Access Security Guide tacacs TACACS+ authentication: A central server is used to control access to the switches (and other TACACS-aware devices) in the network through a switch's console port (local access) or Telnet (remote access).
+Management and Configuration Guide Access Security Guide System messages also include events from management interfaces (menu and CLI) used to reconfigure the switch and monitor switch status and performance. tacacs TACACS+ authentication: A central server is used to control access to the switches (and other TACACS-aware devices) in the network through a switch's console port (local access) or Telnet (remote access).
 Access Security Guide tcp Transmission Control Protocol: A transport protocol that runs on IP and is used to set up connections.
 Advanced Traffic Management Guide telnet Session established on the switch from a remote device through the Telnet virtual terminal protocol.
-Basic Operation Guide

-System module Description Documented in HPE Switch hardware/software guide tftp Trivial File Transfer Protocol: Supports the download of files to the switch from a TFTP network server.
-Basic Operation Guide timep Time Protocol: Synchronizes and ensures a uniform time among interoperating devices.
-Management and Configuration Guide udld Uni-directional Link Detection: Monitors a link between two switches and blocks the ports on both ends of the link if the link fails at any point between the two devices.
-Access Security Guide udpf UDP broadcast forwarding: Supports the forwarding of client requests sent as limited IP broadcasts addressed to a UDP application port on a network server.
-Multicast and Routing Guide update Updates (TFTP or serial) to HPE switch software and updates to running-config and start-up config files Basic Operation Guide
+Management and Configuration Guide tftp Trivial File Transfer Protocol: Supports the download of files to the switch from a TFTP network server.
+Management and Configuration Guide timep Time Protocol: Synchronizes and ensures a uniform time among interoperating devices.
+Management and Configuration Guide update Updates (TFTP or serial) to switch software and updates to running-config and start-up config files Management and Configuration Guide

-System module Description Documented in HPE Switch hardware/software guide vlan Static 802.1Q VLAN operations, including port-and protocol-based configurations that group users by logical function instead of physical location • A port-based VLAN creates a layer-2 broadcast domain comprising member ports that bridge IPv4 traffic among themselves. • A protocol-based VLAN creates a layer-3 broadcast domain for traffic of a particular routing protocol, and comprises member ports that bridge traffic of the specified protocol type among themselves.
-Advanced Traffic Management Guide VLAN messages include events from management interfaces (menu, CLI, and HPE PCM+) used to reconfigure the switch and monitor switch status and performance. xmodem Xmodem: Binary transfer feature that supports the download of software files from a PC or UNIX workstation.
-Basic Operation Guide
+System module Description Documented in Switch hardware/ software guide vlan Static 802.1Q VLAN operations, including port-and protocol-based configurations that group users by logical function instead of physical location Advanced Traffic Management Guide A port-based VLAN creates a layer-2 broadcast domain comprising member ports that bridge IPv4 traffic among themselves.
+VLAN messages include events from management interfaces (menu and CLI) used to reconfigure the switch and monitor switch status and performance. xmodem Xmodem: Binary transfer feature that supports the download of software files from a PC or UNIX workstation.
+Management and Configuration Guide